waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 5. Develop the chosen Watson service in your Node.js Application using the documentation and credentials.
 ---

 :thumbsup: Congratulations!
-You have successfully developed your first financial Cognitive application in Bluemix.
+You have successfully developed your first financial cognitive application in Bluemix.

 ---